 - Employee or physical access to user information is limited.

 - All data at rest are encrypted.

-- Notice is provided in the event of a data breach.
+- Unclear whether this product provides notice in the event of a data breach.

 What rights do I have to the data?

 - Opt-in consent is requested from users at the time personal information is collected.